bioidiap/bob.ip.binseg/doc/training.rst

 ==========

 To train a new FCN, use the command-line interface (CLI) application ``bob binseg train``, available on your prompt.
 To use this CLI, you must define the input dataset that will be used to train the FCN, as well as the type of model that will be trained.
 You may issue ``bob binseg train --help`` for a help message containing more detailed instructions.

-To replicate our results, use our main application ``bob binseg train`` followed by the model configuration, and dataset configuration files, and/or command-line options.
-Use ``bob binseg train --help`` for more information.

 .. tip::